mcl8on/MMM-PGA/README.md

 A Magic Mirror Module to show Upcoming PGA Tournament.
 Once the tournament starts a configurable Leader Board will be shown along with scores from your favorite golfers.

+This module is in the initial phase of development and this is the initial release.
+Please let me know of any issues that you find.

 ## Upcoming Tournament View

 ![image](https://user-images.githubusercontent.com/71428005/94088698-247e1b00-fddf-11ea-9232-2c555c945dc1.png)